AliMoeen/AliMoeenBlog/input/posts/2017-03-03 how-not-to-use-entity-framework-for-bulk-insert.md

 While there are 3rd party products available, as far as I know, there is no built-in ~~~bulk insert~~~ bulk add option in Entity Framework.
 So, I had to look somewhere else.

 The solution I chose is [`System.Data.SqlClient.SqlBulkCopy`](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlbulkcopy(v=vs.110).aspx).
-It perfectly provides Bulk Insert operations to .NET application like what is available through BCP, SSIS or TSQL BULK INSERT.
+It perfectly provides Bulk Insert (like what is available through BCP, SSIS or TSQL BULK INSERT) operations to .NET applications.

 The SQL Profiler shows a trace of insert bulk statements like below: